thirschbuechler/ubuntu-recentquicklists/README.md

 Huge thanks to
 https://forum.ubuntuusers.de/topic/libreoffice-unity-dynamische-quicklist/ (german post), which provided the framework to expand the functionality from being limited to libre-office to serve all applications.
 Also, stackexchange (in particular stackoverflow) helped a lot.

-(Call the script via "python3 script.py", not "python script.py" since it won't work if you don't.
-Or just make it executable and run it, the python3-statement is included as header as well)